Codrax/Codrut-Animation-Lib/README.md

 Note: `Pulse` and `Wobbly` do not reach their end value, as they return back to their start value.

 ## Async animation example
+You can use Async animations with the TAsyncAnim class.
+These, unlike the standard `TIntAnim` and `TFloatAnim`, are not components so you can easily use them wherever you'd like In your code.
+They run in the thread that called them until they finalise.
 ```
 with TAsyncIntAnim.Create do
     try